d7cky/LLM-with-RAG-basic/README.md

    Ollama URL: http://ollama:11434

-   Qdrant URL: http://qdrant:6333 (API key can be whatever since this is running locally)
+   Supabase URL: http://supabase:8000 (API key can be whatever since this is running locally)

    Google Drive: Follow [this guide from n8n](https://docs.n8n.io/integrations/builtin/credentials/google/).
    Don't use localhost for the redirect URI, just use another domain you have, it will still work!